HISTORY OF HARRISVILLE

 The city purchased forty-four acres adjoining the twelve original acres for park development.
 A pavilion was erected with tables and benches.
 They added a baseball park and tennis courts in 1972.
 In 1976, the nation's bicentennial year, the city bought the property originally owned by the Martin Harris family for the Martin Henderson Harris Memorial Park.
 The Utah Bicentennial Committee provided most of the money and local citizens provided much of the labor.

-Harrisville City has welcomed new residential developments with citizens who have come here to share the quality of life and pleasant atmosphere of the area.
+Harrisville City has welcomed new residential developments and citizens who have come here to share the quality of life and pleasant atmosphere.
 Harrisville continues to function as a vital northern Utah community.